From Small-World Networks to Comparison-Based Search: Main Results

 \section{Main Results}

 We now present our main results with respect to \textsc{SWND} and \textsc{CSTC}.

-Our first result is negative: optimizing greedy forwarding is a hard problem. \begin{theorem} SWND is NP-hard. \end{theorem} \techrepfix{The proof of this theorem can be found in our technical report~\cite{techrep}.}{The proof of this theorem can be found in Section \ref{proof:hardness}. } In short, the proof reduces \textsc{DominatingSet} to the decision version of \textsc{SWND}.
+Our first result is negative: optimizing greedy forwarding is a hard problem. \begin{theorem} SWND is NP-hard. \end{theorem} The proof of this theorem can be found in Section \ref{proof:hardness}.
+In short, the proof reduces \textsc{DominatingSet} to the decision version of \textsc{SWND}.
 Interestingly, the reduction is to a $\textsc{SWND}$ instance in which (a) the metric space is a 2-dimensional grid, (b) the distance metric is the Manhattan distance on the grid and (c) the local edges are given by \eqref{local}.
-Thus, \textsc{SWND} remains NP-hard even in the original setup considered by~\cite{kleinberg}.
+Thus, \textsc{SWND} remains NP-hard even in the original setup considered by Kleinberg~\cite{kleinberg}.

 The NP-hardness of \textsc{SWND} suggests that this problem cannot be solved in its full generality.
 Motivated by this, as well as its relationship to content search through comparisons, we consider below the restricted version \textsc{1-SWND}.
 In particular, we provide a distribution of edges for \textsc{1-SWND} for which an upper-bound of search cost exists.
 This upper-bound can be expressed in terms of the entropy and the doubling dimension of the target distribution $\mu$.
 Through the relationship of \textsc{1-SWND} with \textsc{CSTC}, we are able to obtain a greedy content search strategy whose cost can also be bounded the same way.